 This type of vindictive, mean, teeth-gritting trash talk makes me want to toss my cookies.
 Each time I use sanctimonious sayings in my devotionals to make a point, I feel like I need to take a bath.
 But I must use cantankerous examples in order to bring to light just how nasty some people can act.

-As I’m sure many of you can attest, there are supposed believers who dig their claws deep into the souls of others as they judge them for getting tattoos.
+As I’m sure many of you can attest, there are supposed believers who dig their claws deep into others as they judge them for getting tattoos.
 It’s no wonder we have such a bad reputation.
 When we say such hate-filled stupid stuff, people rarely get to see Jesus through us.